 Elizabeth Strout won the 2009 Pulitzer Prize for fiction with her short story collection, Olive Kitteridge, which was also a finalist for the National Book Critics Circle Award for fiction.
 Her most recent novel, The Burgess Boys, debuted to critical acclaim.

 A Bates College graduate, Elizabeth Strout grew up in small towns in Maine and New Hampshire.
 When she was a child, her mother bought her notebooks and encouraged her to record the everyday things that happened to her, which she loved to do.
 This shaped her writing, but it was only later, when she moved to New York as a writer, that she recognized the impact upon her work of the New England settings of her childhood and the great human dramas that reside in the ordinary.

-Elizabeth Strout is on the faculty of the MFA program at Queens University of Charlotte, in North Carolina, and has lectured at literary series and universities across the country.
+Elizabeth Strout is on the faculty of the MFA program at Queens University of Charlotte, in North Carolina, and at literary series and universities across the country.

 Praise for The Burgess Boys:

 “[Strout’s] extraordinary narrative gifts are evident again. . . .
 The distance between Bob and Jim—painfully wide at times, lovingly close as well and turning on ‘a terrible secret’ from childhood—gives the novel a level of intrigue and human depth with lasting impact.
 Strout’s writing style is all her own, at times almost effortlessly fluid, with superbly rendered dialogue, sudden and unexpected bolts of humor and, just as a scene seems to be low-key, carried away by startling riffs of gripping emotion. . . .
 Strout knows and vividly evokes the territory of Maine and New York City, her characters, their inner lives and fears and—beyond the saga of a family in crisis—the healing power of mercy.” —Associated Press